HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 A short biography of the author of the Essays

 Michel de Montaigne (1533–1592) is often reduced to the story of the origin of his Essays: a man cutting himself off from the world and retiring to his tower to work alone.
-However, this story, for which he is partly responsible, hides much of the rest of his life.
-Montaigne was married, had children — although only one of his daughters, Léonor, survived into adulthood — looked after his younger siblings, traveled, entertained visitors, and was involved in local and national politics.
+However, this story, for which he is partly responsible, hides much of the rest of his life: Montaigne was married, had children — although only one of his daughters, Léonor, survived into adulthood — looked after his younger siblings, traveled, entertained visitors, and was involved in local and national politics.
 He belonged to the regional gentry of southwestern France and held positions common to men of his rank: member of the Parlement of Bordeaux (one of France’s provincial courts), mayor, and, occasionally, representative of the king of France.
-He was ambitious, a reluctant but effective manager of his family’s estate, and a good horseman.
-Finally, he wrote and published to make a name for himself.
+He was a keen horseman and a reluctant but effective manager of his family’s estate.
+Finally, he had social aspirations and wrote and published to make a name for himself.

 France, in the second half of the sixteenth century, was torn by a civil war brought on by the Protestant Reformation.
 Catholics, moderates and hardliners alike, opposed the spread of Protestantism and the rise of a Protestant aristocracy, particularly in the southwest of the country where Montaigne lived.
 Moderate Catholics supported the French Crown and its occasional efforts to find compromises to let Huguenots (French Protestants) practice their faith.
 Hardliners opposed such efforts, both fighting Protestants and their allies and openly challenging the king for political dominance.